 The proof is in the pudding: according to the National Association of REALTORS®, 82% of agents who made more than $150,000 last year had their own websites—in addition to the profile pages on their brokerages’ websites.

 This is just a small indicator of what effective branding can do for your business and crucial for generating real estate referrals.

 But what does branding mean, exactly?
 The term “brand”—interestingly enough—originates from the practice of cattle ranchers using branding irons to identify their animals more than a century ago.

 In today’s terms, however, branding refers to the unique attributes which identify your product or service from your competitors.
 At a more basic level, this could mean a logo and colors, but as you dive deeper into developing your brand, it could also include things your voice, messaging, writing, even typography.

-Your brand will also determine the look and feel of your website, real estate flyers, listing presentations and mailers, which is why it’s so important to figure out exactly who you are as a business, who you’re trying to reach and what makes you different.
+Your brand will also determine the look and feel of your real estate website, real estate flyers, listing presentations and mailers, which is why it’s so important to figure out exactly who you are as a business, who you’re trying to reach and what makes you different.